ouss150/mob-programming-challenge/README.md

 ### -------- Iteration 12 --------

-- update allUsers view :
+- modify allUsers view :
-  - displays a list of users with a hbs loop
+  - displays a list of **users** with a hbs loop
-  - users is an array of objects (name, email, favoriteProgLangage) passed as a view parameter
+  - **users** is an array of objects (name, email, favoriteProgLangage) passed as a view parameter
-  - update app.js accordingly
+  - have a look to the app.get(" /my-dev-squad") route !!!

 ### -------- Iteration 13 --------

-- update formUser view :
+- modify formUser view :
   - displays a form with labels and input
-  - each input MUST have a name attribute
+  - each input MUST have a name attribute (check @mdn)
-    - user-name
+    - userName
-    - user-email
+    - userEmail
-    - user-favorite-langage
+    - userFavoriteLangage

 ### -------- Iteration 14 --------